datreeio/kubectl-datree/README.md

 # kubectl-datree

 ## Overview
 This plugin extends the Datree CLI's capabilities to allow scanning kubernetes manifest files within the cluster for misconfigurations.
 👉 **Docs:** [https://hub.datree.io/kubectl-plugin](https://hub.datree.io/kubectl-plugin/#utm_source=github&utm_medium=organic_oss)

+## Prerequisites
+In order to use this plugin, the Datree CLI needs to be installed.
+One-line installation can be found here: [Getting started](https://hub.datree.io/)

 ## Supported Platforms
-This plugin supports MacOS and Linux.
+This plugin supports **MacOS** and **Linux**.

 ## Installation
 ### Via Krew